netico-solutions/nano-edge_root_project/README.md

 2. Install Vagrant using your distro package manager.
 More details are here: https://www.vagrantup.com

+3. Navigate to project folder containing the Vagrant file.
+Modify the file `Vagrantfile` to suit you needs.
+Have a look at the variables: `VM_CORES`, `VM_MEMORY` and `VM_DISK_SIZE`.

+4. Navigate to project folder containing the Vagrant file.
+Execute

+    vagrant box update
+    vagrant plugin install vagrant-vbguest
+    vagrant plugin install vagrant-disksize

 ## Starting and stopping the Development machine